 About the Author: Nicoleta Radoi – Nicoleta is the resident content blogger for uVolunteer.
 Nicoleta is an avid linguist, speaks fluent English, Chinese, French, Spanish and native Romanian.
 She spent a decade working in China in the education sector and working with major international development institutions and currently lives in Vancouver, Canada.
 She is passionate about volunteering, sustainable travel and has a soft spot for ethnic food.

-Connect with her on Instagram – Twitter
+Connect with her and her project on Instagram – Twitter